Best index funds in January 2022

 Why are index funds so popular?

-The S&P 500 index fund continues to be among the most popular index funds.
-S&P 500 funds offer a good return over time, they’re diversified and a relatively low-risk way to invest in stocks.
+Index funds based on major indexes are popular for many reasons.
+These funds offer a good return over time, they’re diversified and a relatively low-risk way to invest in stocks.

-- Attractive returns – Like all stocks, the S&P 500 will fluctuate.
-But over time the index has returned about 10 percent annually.
+- Attractive returns – Like all stocks, major indexes will fluctuate.
+But over time indexes have made solid returns, such as the S&P 500’s long-term record of about 10 percent annually.
 That doesn’t mean index funds make money every year, but over long periods of time that’s been the average return.

 - Diversification – Investors like index funds because they offer immediate diversification.
 With one purchase, investors can own a wide swath of companies.
-One share of an index fund based on the S&P 500 provides ownership in hundreds of companies.
+One share of an index fund based on the S&P 500 provides ownership in hundreds of companies, while a share of Nasdaq-100 fund offers exposure to about 100 companies.

 - Lower risk – Because they’re diversified, investing in an index fund is lower risk than owning a few individual stocks.
 That doesn’t mean you can’t lose money or that they’re as safe as a CD, for example, but the index will usually fluctuate a lot less than an individual stock.